-Growth pyramid
+Growth Pyramid

-Evolving from product-market fit
+Evolving after product-market fit

 Achieving product/market fit requires at least 40% of users saying they would be “very disappointed” without your product.
 Admittedly this threshold is a bit arbitrary, but I defined it after comparing results across nearly 50 startups.
 Those that struggle for traction are always under 40%, while most that gain strong traction exceed 40%.